kritikumari777/-string-calculator/README.md

 ## Task for Candidates

-- Implement the functionality of the String Calculator following TDD best practices.
+- Implement the functionality of the String Calculator following TDD best practices - Implemented.
-- Resolve accessibility issues in the `App.tsx`.
+- Resolve accessibility issues in the `App.tsx` - Resolved.